neoforged/.github/primers/1.21.2/index.md

     - `Util`
         - `allOf` - ANDs all predicates or a list of predicates provided.
 If there are no supplied predicates, the method will default to `true`.
         - `anyOf` - ORs all predicates or a list of predicates provided.
 If there are no supplied predicates, the method will default to `false`.
+        - `makeEnumMap` - Creates an enum map given the enum class and a function to convert the enum to a value.
+- `net.minecraft.advancements.critereon`
+    - `InputPredicate` - A predicate that matches the input the player is making.
-- `net.minecraft.advancements.critereon.SheepPredicate` - A predicate for when the entity is a sheep.
+    - `SheepPredicate` - A predicate for when the entity is a sheep.
 - `net.minecraft.client`
     - `Minecraft`
         - `saveReport` - Saves a crash report to the given file.